Your session has timed out

 Even with sample computer science resumes at your fingertips, making your own good version isn’t easy.
 Use the hacks below to pass the gate guards.

 Be sure to make your computer science resume eye-friendly and beef up your experience section.
-A resume for computer science with no experience is a one-way ticket to the pit of despair.
+A computer science resume with no experience is a one-way ticket to the pit of despair.

 And be sure to tailor everything to the job description.
 If you can do all that, you're well on your way to landing a job.